Image

 The criminal penalties are only one part of the equation.
 A manslaughter conviction in Maries County, MO can also lead to lasting consequences that impact nearly every aspect of your life long after your sentence is complete, including:

-• {Employment & Career Issues A manslaughter conviction in Maries County, MO can make it extremely difficult to secure or maintain employment.
-Many employers conduct background checks, and a felony conviction can disqualify you from consideration.
-You may also lose your current job, and future opportunities can become limited, especially in fields that require trust, responsibility, or public interaction.
+• Employment & Career Challenges A felony conviction in Maries County, MO can significantly limit your ability to find or keep a job.
+Many employers conduct background checks, and a manslaughter conviction may disqualify you from consideration or advancement, particularly in positions that require trust or responsibility.

 • Professional Licenses Individuals in licensed professions may face suspension or revocation of their credentials.
 In addition, obtaining new licenses or certifications in Maries County, MO can become much more difficult after a felony conviction.